MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/AzureRM.Sql/Get-AzureRmSqlServerActiveDirectoryAdministrator.md

 ResourceGroup01   Server01   DBAs        40b79501-b343-44ed-9ce7-da4c8cc7353b
 ```

-This command gets information about an Azure AD administrator for a server named Server01 that is associated with a resource group named ResourceGroup01.
+This command gets information about a Microsoft Entra administrator for a server named Server01 that is associated with a resource group named ResourceGroup01.

 ## PARAMETERS